Early history of the IRT subway: Decorations

 Heins & LaFarge were commissioned to design the stations' decorations; while some of these original designs remain intact, others have been modified or removed over the years.
 At stations with side platforms, wainscoting and wall surfaces are generally given a similar treatment.
 The lowermost 2.5 ft of the walls are wainscoted in either Roman brick or marble to resist heavy wear.
 The rest of the walls are made of white glass or glazed tiles measuring 3 × 6 in.
 The walls are generally divided at 15 ft intervals by colorful tile or mosaic pilasters.
-Under the IRT's contract with the city, the company was allowed to place advertisements on the blank walls between the pilasters, though the public generally opposed such advertisements.
+Architectural critic Christopher Gray wrote that "the stations were meant not only to appear sanitary and healthful but also to constitute a major public work like the automobile parkways of the 1920s".

+Under the IRT's contract with the city, the company was theoretically allowed to place advertisements on the blank walls between the pilasters.
+Belmont had tried to pare down the stations' decorations in 1902 so he could increase his advertising revenue, although this did not become widely known until late 1904.
+In practice, the Rapid Transit Commission had banned the IRT from displaying advertisements or adding objects such as slot machines to stations.
+The public initially opposed advertisements in stations.
+The Real Estate Record and Guide wrote that the advertisements "irretrievably mar the appearance of a very appropriate and admirable piece of interior decoration", while the New-York Tribune said "it was a scandal to have the stations of a road owned by the city used in such vulgar and offensive fashion for advertising purposes".
+Legal disputes over the advertisements continued until 1907, when a New York Supreme Court judge ruled that the IRT could display advertising at stations.